bernie-skipole/indipydriver/docs/source/usage/queflow.rst

 An ipyserver._DriverComms object is created for each driver.
 Each has a _DriverComms.rxque.

-The IPyServer.asyncrun() coroutine creates a task which reads data from IPyServer.serverreaderque and copies it to each drivers _DriverComms.rxque.
+The IPyServer.asyncrun() coroutine creates a task copyreceivedtodriversrxque which reads data from IPyServer.serverreaderque and copies it to each drivers _DriverComms.rxque, this copy function checks the xmldata to get it to the right driver.

 Each driver is calling its _DriverComms object, which places its rxque contents into the drivers IPyDriver.readerque